Beatitudes: An Exploration of Z.Z. Packer’s “Geese” and Xu Xi’s “Famine”

 The inside of her closed eyelids were orange from a slit of sunlight that had strayed into the room.
 The sarasariman shook her.
 She opened her eyes. . . .
 She touched the sarasariman’s freshly cut Asian hair, each shaft sheathed in a sheer liquid of subway sweat.
 The ends of the shortest hairs felt like the tips of lit, hissing firecrackers.”
 (204)

-The “slit of orange sunlight,” the “sensation of hissing firecrackers,” contribute to a sense of an altered state of perception.
+The “slit of orange sunlight,” the “sensation of hissing firecrackers” (from the tips of his hair?) contribute to a heightened and altered sense of perception she experiences.
 It is almost animated, abstract and beautiful.
 The loving attention to strange detail and use of metaphor signals that Dina is now perceiving her reality in a new way, in a distinctly lovely Japanese way.
 The Japanese businessman also found her dark skin attractive (no rejection of Dina there) and was quick, apologizing to her in English, and “no problem” back to him in Japanese (note that Dina is now conversing in Japanese).
-She reaches out to touch his hair, with an intimacy and connection she couldn’t get even from Ari.
-She leaves with a wad of cash.
+She reaches out to touch him, with an intimacy and connection which she couldn’t get from Ari.
+And she leaves with a wad of cash.

 Is she going back to help the group?
-It isn’t clear, but frankly, we don’t care.
-We don’t care for any of them.
+It isn’t clear, but frankly, we don’t care about any of them but Dina.

 Dina is going to be fine, mentally and emotionally, from here on out, even if she chooses to do this again until something better comes along.
 The important thing is that Dina is experiencing the world as a Japanese person, no longer a foreigner.
 She has not “lost her innocence,” or anything else, but rather transcended the limitations of her own language and cultural identity to embrace a new one.
 After she leaves the sex motel, she hops on the subway and takes in the sights and sounds passing by.

-On the train, Dina suddenly becomes intensely aware of the natural beauty which surrounds her and the sites of Japan.
+On the train, as she gazes out of the window, Dina suddenly becomes intensely aware of the natural beauty which surrounds her there and the sites of Japan, the loveliness.
 The scenery is described, as Dina sees and experiences it, through a series of sentences written almost in the style of a Japanese haiku (I have separated the lines to emphasize this point):

 When the train ran alongside a park, yellow ginkgo leaves waved excited farewells as the train blazed past them.